 What Changed

-- Enhance insider list maintenance and training to preempt failures, as fined in parallel cases
+- Enhance insider list maintenance and training to preempt failures, as fined in parallel cases.

-- Conduct regular MAR compliance audits, focusing on disclosure channels and trade timing surveillance
+- Conduct regular MAR compliance audits, focusing on disclosure channels and trade timing surveillance.

-- Review internal policies against AMF Enforcement Committee precedents, ensuring defenses emphasize alternative explanations for trades
+- Review internal policies against AMF Enforcement Committee precedents, ensuring defenses emphasize alternative explanations for trades.

 Compliance Impact

 Urgency: Medium—not critical as no new rules or fines imposed, but matters for firms under AMF scrutiny or with high insider dealing risk, as it illustrates acquittal thresholds (e.g., insufficient indicators like timing alone).
-Heightened relevance amid ongoing AMF enforcement wave on market abuse,
+Heightened relevance amid ongoing AMF enforcement wave on market abuse, where fines reached €1M+ in similar cases; strengthens case for investing in surveillance tech and training now to mitigate investigation risks.

 Broker DealerAll Firms